ed-mare/profile_action/README.md

 # ProfileAction

 This gem profiles controller actions with [ruby-prof](https://github.com/ruby-prof/ruby-prof).
 It logs results to the app log.
-It prints results with the RubyProf::FlatPrinter which is succinct.
+It prints results with the [RubyProf::FlatPrinter](https://github.com/ruby-prof/ruby-prof/blob/master/examples/flat.txt) which show the total amount of time spent in each method.
 Results can be output in JSON so it can be consumed by a log manager/analyzer like Splunk, etc.

 Motivation: Profiling can be turned on/off on problematic actions in production by setting an environment variable.
 Results are logged to your app log so no extra steps are required